 If you’re considering going with solar panels, Clark has three steps he wants you to consider before you buy.

-1. Check To See if Solar Is Cost-Effective for Your Home
+1. Check To See if Solar Is Worth it for Your Home

 As good as going solar sounds to you and your wallet, it may not be a feasible option for you.